SQL Basic Questions for Interviews with Answers: A Comprehensive Guide

 SELECT name FROM managers;

--- UNION ALL keeps duplicates
+-- UNION ALL (with duplicates)

 SELECT name FROM employees